 Key Takeaways

-• let is truly block-scoped, meaning it only exists inside the block where it was defined.
+varleaks out of the block scope and it’s value is accessible outside.letis truly block-scoped, meaning it only exists inside the block where it was defined.

-πŸš€ Interview Tip #1
+π Interview Tip #1

 Interviewer : what would you be prefer between var and let?

-You : I would always prefer to use let over var when defining variables inside blocks to prevent unintended behavior due to scope leakage.
+You : I would always prefer to useletovervarwhen defining variables inside blocks to prevent unintended behavior due to scope leakage.

 JavaScript let Vs var in Function?